-Gedling's natural environment is rich and varied.
-The South East of the Borough lies in the Trent Valley, but land rises sharply to the North West to Dorket Head, the highest point in Nottinghamshire at the centre of the Borough.
-The Borough's northern parishes border on Sherwood Forest.
+The South East of the Borough lies in the Trent Valley, but land rises sharply to the North West to Dorket Head at the centre of the Borough which, at 146m above sea level, is the highest point in Greater Nottingham.
+The Borough's northern parishes now border on Sherwood Forest, though historically much of the Borough was part of the forest, with local areas of woodland forming part of many of the Borough's settlements.